bsalex/typed-path/README.md

 ### Errors

-With `typed-path` typescript can check pathes and warns you about errors.
+With `typed-path` typescript can check paths and warns you about errors.

 ![](http://res.cloudinary.com/daren64mz/image/upload/v1487457505/tp-refactoring_p4byr3.gif)